Dynamic Variable Selection with Spike-and-Slab Process Priors: Synthetic High-Dimensional Data

-Although there are some settings where $DSS$ underperforms, it is clear that $DSS$ has the potential to greatly improve over existing methods for a wide range of hyperparameters.
-In terms of SSE, the less well-performing settings are associated with large $\lambda_1$ (e.g. $\lambda_1=25/(1-\phi_1^2)$ and $\phi_1=0.95$), where the slab process is allowed to meander away from the previous value.
-The lack of stickiness (smaller $\phi_1)$ also provides an opportunity for the spike to threshold.
-The best performing setting for SSE is seen for a sticky prior ($\phi_1=0.98$) with a small slab variance ($\lambda_1=10/(1-0.98^2)$), a larger spike penalty ($\lambda_0=0.9$) and not excessively large $\Theta$.
-This combination seems to strike the right balance between selection and shrinkage.
-It is worth noting that these parameters could be estimated by, e.g., cross-validation, potentially improving overall performance.

-Comparing the results with DLM and LASSO, $DSS$ showcases the benefits of combining dynamics and shrinkage, since DLM (only dynamics) and LASSO (only shrinkage) underperform significantly.
-Additionally, we note that $DSS$ is substantially faster, in terms of computation time, compared to NGAR and LASSO, which is appealing for practical applications.
+Dynamic EMVS reconstructs signal much faster compared to the 1\,000 iterations of Dynamic SSVS.
+While the MAP trajectory is not as good in terms of SSE (which is expected from a (local) posterior mode), its performance is still better than LASSO, DLM and NGAR.
+Again, we found the setting $\lambda_1=0.1,\lambda_0=0.01$ and $\Theta=0.1$ to work well and we can clearly see dividends of dynamic weighting relative to the random-walk prior.
+Comparing the results with DLM and LASSO, $DSS$ showcases the benefits of combining dynamics and shrinkage, since DLM (only dynamics) and LASSO (only shrinkage) underperform significantly. {Regarding timing comparisons with NGAR, we need to point out that NGAR was run with 2,000 iterations and 1,000 burnin, which we found to be sufficient for obtaining satisfactory results. }

-Now, we explore a far more challenging scenario, repeating the example with $p=1000$ instead of 50.
-The coefficients and data generating process are the same with $p=50$, but now instead of 46 noise regressors, we have 996.
+Now, we explore a far more challenging scenario, repeating the example with $p=200$ instead of 50.
+The coefficients and data generating process are the same with $p=50$, but now instead of 46 noise regressors, we have 196.
 This high regressor redundancy rate is representative of the ``$p>>n$" paradigm (``$p>>T$" for time series data) and can test the limits of any sparsity inducing procedure.
-Under this setting, we will be able to truly evaluate the efficacy of $DSS$ and compare it to other methods when there is a large number of predictors with sparse signals.
+Note that the number of coefficients to estimate is $p\times T=20\,000$.
+This is a very challenging scenario where we will be able to truly evaluate the efficacy of $DSS$ when there is a large number of predictors with sparse signals.